-In some instances, there may also be other limits on how much you can pay into your account.
+In some instances, there may be limits on how much you can pay into your account, for example, when depositing cash in an immediate deposit machine.
 We will tell you when you try to make a payment in which exceeds a limit we have set, although we set some payment limits for security or fraud prevention reasons, which we may not be able to tell you.
 You can also find some inbound payment limits at tsb.co.uk.
 In certain circumstances we may refuse to accept a payment into the account.
 If we do this, we'll try to contact you to let you know why we're doing this, unless we're unable to for legal reasons.